forceedge01/deployer/README.md

 ```
 git clone https://github.com/forceedge/deployer.git; chmod 0777 deployer/init.sh; cd deployer; ./init.sh
 ```
-## Setup/Initialise project with eployer
+## Setup/Initialise project with deployer
 To get a project deployed with deployer use the following command in the project directory

 ```